Marcotrombino/FXRouter/README.md

 ## Usage
 ### 1. Bind
-Import FXRouter from its package:
+Add FXRouter as project dependency and import it from its package:
 ```java
   import com.github.fxrouter.FXRouter;
 ```